TheAzurites/AzureSkies/README.md

 Flight Tracker API - Azure Skies.

 Track a flight by Texting the flight's icao number to Azure Skies.
 Aftering texting a valid flight icao number, you will be Subscribed to Azure Skies flight status notification service for the duration of the flight.
-You will recieve automatated text messages whenever your flight's status changes from active to "landed", or "cancelled".
+You will receive automated text messages whenever your flight's status changes from active to "landed", or "cancelled".

 2. What problem or pain point does it solve?